Lilia Vu

-Early life, college and amateur career
+Background, college and amateur career

-Vu's maternal grandfather Dinh Du lived with his family in Can Tho in Vietnam.
-He spent several years constructing a boat, and in 1982, Du, his family, and a number of other Viatnamese residents set sail and left the country with 82 people on board.
+Lilia Kha-Tu Du Vu was born on October, 14, 1997, and was raised in Fountain Valley, California.
+She began playing golf at age seven after watching her father and older brother at the driving range.
+Her father acted as her coach, and her brother Andre later played golf for the University of California, Riverside.
+Vu's maternal grandfather Dinh Du had lived with his family in Can Tho, Vietnam.
+In search of a better life, he spent several years constructing a boat, and in 1982, Du, his family, and a number of other Viatnamese residents set sail and left the country with 82 people on board.
 The boat developed a leak, and after releasing a flare, they were picked up by the USS Brewton of the United States Navy.
 The family eventually reached the United States and settled in California.
-Vu was born and raised in Fountain Valley, California, to parents Douglas Vu and Kieu Thuy.
-She began playing golf at aged seven after watching her father and older brother at the driving range.
-Her father acted as her coach, and her brother Andre later played golf for the University of California, Riverside.

 Vu was the winner of the 2013 AJGA Junior at Robinson Ranch.
-In 2014, she won the KNC Champions Junior Classic, which earned her entry into the Kraft Nabisco Championship where she finished T46th.
-She also triumphed at the CIF-WSCGA Championship in 2014, and the SCGA Women's Amateur in 2016.
-She later placed second at the Canadian Women's Amateur in 2017.
+In 2014, she won the KNC Champions Junior Classic, which earned her entry into the Kraft Nabisco Championship, where she finished tied-46th.
+She was victorious at the CIF-WSCGA Championship in 2014, and the SCGA Women's Amateur in 2016, before placing second at the Canadian Women's Amateur in 2017.

 Vu enrolled at UCLA in 2015.
 As a UCLA Bruin, she was awarded 2016 Pac-12 Conference Freshman of the Year, and in 2018 she was WGCA Player of the Year, Pac-12 Conference Golfer of the Year, and a finalist at the Honda Awards.
 She was also a three-time WGCA First Team All-American and All-Pac 12 performer, and finished top of the all-time UCLA career victory list with eight individual titles.

-Vu made several successful appearances for the United States national team, including at the 2018 Curtis Cup, where she earned four points as the United States triumphed over Great Britain & Ireland, and she won the 2018 Espirito Santo Trophy in Ireland with Kristen Gillman and Jennifer Kupcho.
+At the 2018 Curtis Cup, Vu earned four points as the United States defeated Great Britain & Ireland, and she won the 2018 Espirito Santo Trophy in Ireland with Kristen Gillman and Jennifer Kupcho.
 She was also a member of the team that won the 2018 Arnold Palmer Cup in France.
 Vu played in the U.S. Women's Open and the ANA Inspiration as an amateur, and at the 2018 ANA Inspiration she was the best placed amateur.
 She was number one in the World Amateur Golf Ranking for a total of 31 weeks across 2018 and 2019.
-Her reign ended when she turned professional in January 2019.
+This ended when she turned professional in January 2019.